 Our program boasts a thriving Visiting Writers Series of established and up-and-coming writers.
 Recent visitors have included Maggie Nelson, Colson Whitehead, Carolyn Forché, Karen Russell, Deborah Eisenberg, Joan Silber, Natasha Tretheway, Lorrie Moore, Robert Pinsky, Terrance Hayes, Maggie Nelson, Joy Castro, Jami Attenberg, Michael Czyzniejewski, F. Douglas Brown, Tyehimba Jess, Jose Orduna, Jericho Parms, Ryan Van Meter, Willis Barnstone, Steve Tomasula, Claudia Rankine, Roxane Gay, Christian Bök, Susannah Mintz, and Alicia Ostriker.
 More information can be found on the English department calendar, and via our Facebook, Instagram, and Twitter pages.

 The creative writing program offers a number of prizes through our annual writing contests.
-Yearly deadlines fall in mid-February.
+Yearly deadlines fall between March and April.
 A list of prizes and entry guidelines is available below.

 Note: each submission requires a Cover Page that can be found by clicking the .pdf on the right side of this page.

 With the exception of the McKinney Short Fiction Award and the Margaret Leong Children’s Poetry Prize (which allow entries from students enrolled at any of the four campuses of the University of Missouri), these competitions are open to students currently enrolled at the University of Missouri-Columbia.
 Judging is done anonymously by outside writers of national reputation.
 Manuscripts will not be returned.
 Winners will be announced in late April.